 Organized retail crime activities can also result in dangerous products ending up in public venues.
 Counterfeiting, re-packaging, the changing of expiration dates, handling products in dirty and unsanitary environments, and product adulteration and dilution operations can result in item contamination, health and safety concerns, in addition to eroding brand credibility and lost sales.

 Dealing with the many aspects involved with organized retail crime requires an advanced level of skill and training, but also necessitates sound judgment and common sense.
 Anyone that may potentially become involved in dealing with this type of crime should use extreme caution.
-Following the policies and guidelines of our organization as well as the direction of supervisors and ORC experts should be our protocol at all times.
+Following the policies and guidelines of the retail organization as well as the direction of supervisors and ORC experts should be our protocol at all times.

 To overcome the threats posed by organized retail crime, it’s important to learn and understand the hierarchy of the ORC structure and roles of the players involved.
 Strategic methods need to be examined in detail in order to fashion a strong approach and an effective result.
 Shared tools and common language must be established so that cooperative efforts between law enforcement and retailers can be fostered.
+Organized retail crime associations (ORCAs) have also taken on a larger role in these efforts.

 Every effort must be made to educate our teams, heighten awareness among company decision makers, and protect our customers and employees from these incidents.
 Sound judgments, safety, prevention and awareness should be our ultimate objectives as we develop the strategies necessary to help us detect issues, deter incidents, protect resources and resolve these criminal episodes.